 Mining and stacking operations commenced at the end of Q2 with the addition 6,737 ounces of gold mined and stacked on the leach pad as the development of the new open pit at the Nicho Main deposit expands working areas that will continue to lead to greater access of equipment and multiple working zones.
-Gold grades of the mineralized material mined in during the year averaged approximately 0.6 g/t with a strip ratio of 1.94:1 with the average grades remaining in line with those estimated in the current resource model.
-It is anticipated that with a full mining fleet now in place the monthly mined and stacked ounces will continue to increase as part of the 12-month mine schedule outlined in February 2024.
+Gold grades of the mineralized material mined in during the year averaged approximately 0.6 g/t with a strip ratio of 1.94:1 with the average grades remaining in-line with those estimated in the current resource model.